 Game News and Notes

-Both games this weekend will be available via webcast at NCHC.tv.
+Both games will be broadcast on Midco Sports Network and also available via webcast at NCHC.tv.
 All UND men’s hockey games can be heard on stations across the UND Sports Home of Economy Radio Network as well as through the iHeart Radio app.

 Keep up with the action live during all UND hockey games by following @UNDmhockey and @UNDInsider on Twitter.
 Fans can also read the action via Brad Schlossman’s live chat on the Grand Forks Herald website.